Developing History’s Leaders Since 1959

 Contact Information

-Use the information below to get in touch with any questions about the History Leadership Institute.
+Use the information below to get in touch with any questions about the History Leadership Institute, including both the Seminar and the Executive Insight Circle.

 Director: Andrea Jones, Peak Experience Lab ([email protected])

-Program Administrator: John Marks, Director, Research & Strategic Initiatives ([email protected])
+Program Administrator: John Marks, Vice President, Research and Engagement ([email protected])